hackoregon/civic/.github/issue_template.md

 ## Data Sources

 > All cards should trace back to their data origins.
-Include public links to those origins
+Include public links to those origins.
-> So card developers can embed the links in the card.

-## Wireframes

-> Include a detailed description and/or image that describes your story or visualization using
-> the data described above.
-This can be as detailed as a wireframe, or as simple as a description
-> such as a bar chart that shows variable A on the X-axis and variable B on the Y-axis.

-> Once you have a wireframe, Include an embedded image of the card design by pasting an image from
-> your clipboard or using the image uploader tool under this text box.
-This is mandatory before a
-> front-end developer works on this ticket.

-> Also include a link to a Figma design if you have one.
+> In addition, any calculations on the source data should be described.